subbu100/demo-repo/README.md

 # demo-repo

 Demo for Github

 ## hello

-This is my First Repo
+This is my First Repository
+git statys